Transition metal impurities in Silicon: Computational search for a semiconductor qubit

 Next, we compare defect formation energies of the substitutional defect candidates to the values of their interstitial counterparts and vice versa.
 Fig.\ \ref{fig:vs_defect_complex}(b) shows the defect formation energies for candidate substitutional and interstitial transition metals in silicon (highlighted by their stable charge state).
-For the five substituional defect candidates, Co$\mathrm{_{Si}^{-1}}$, Ni$\mathrm{_{Si}^{0}}$, Pt$\mathrm{_{Si}^{0}}$, Au$\mathrm{_{Si}^{+1}}$, and Zn$\mathrm{_{Si}^{0}}$, within the Fermi energy range at which their relevant charge states are stable, we find that Au$\mathrm{_{Si}^{+1}}$ and Pt$\mathrm{_{Si}^{0}}$ have significantly lower formation energies than their interstitial counterparts.
-This suggests that they are the dominant defect types against the interstitial ones.
-On the other hand, Co$\mathrm{_{Si}^{-1}}$ and Ni$\mathrm{_{Si}^{0}}$ have much higher formation energies than their interstitial counterparts.
+For the three substituional defect candidates, Co$\mathrm{_{Si}^{-1}}$, Cu$\mathrm{_{Si}^{-1}}$, and Zn$\mathrm{_{Si}^{0}}$, within the Fermi energy range at which their relevant charge states are stable, we find that Cu$\mathrm{_{Si}^{-1}}$ and Co$\mathrm{_{Si}^{-1}}$ have higher formation energies than their interstitial counterparts.
 This indicates, at equilibrium, they are harder to create compared to their interstitial counterparts, but not necessarily rule them out from the candidate list.
 Unlike the rest, Zn$\mathrm{_{Si}^{0}}$ has similar formation energies to its interstitial counterpart, suggesting that it requires fine tune of Fermi level in order to be the dominant defect.
 Similarly, we compare the defect formation energies of four interstitial defect candidates (Sc$\mathrm{_{i}^{+1}}$, Zr$\mathrm{_{i}^{0}}$, Zr$\mathrm{_{i}^{+2}}$, and V$\mathrm{_{i}^{+1}}$) to those of their substitutional counterparts.
 We find that they all have lower formation energies than their substitutional counterparts, suggesting less complexity of creating these candidate interstitial defects.